Cyndie-Lauper/api-be/README.md

     bun install
     ```

-3. Create a `.env` file in the root directory and copy the environment variables from env.example to it:
+3. Create a `.env` file in the root directory and copy the environment variables from `.env.exmaple` to it:
 4. After connecting to mongodb, initialize database
    ```bash
     bun run seed